Understand why the transition to college makes young adults vulnerable to depression — and what you can do about it.

 Many college students occasionally feel sad or anxious.
 These emotions usually pass within a few days.
 But depression affects how a person feels, thinks and behaves and can lead to a variety of emotional and physical problems.

-Signs and symptoms that a student might be experiencing depression during college include:
+A student might be experiencing depression during college include:

 - Feelings of sadness